elderguardian/maria/README.md

 ```

 > [!IMPORTANT]
 > This library is not officially affiliated with the "Schulportal Hessen" or "Lanis" website.
-It is a community-driven project.
+It is a community-driven project created by students in their free time.